This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Click below to jump

-2. Shrine visit procedure and points to note for Shichi-Go-San ~ Check the etiquette at the shrine ~
+2. Shrine visit procedures and important points to note for Shichi-Go-San ~Check the proper etiquette at the shrine~

-3. Color your Shichi-Go-San celebration with the right outfit : Japanese or Western style clothing?
+3. Color your Shichi-Go-San celebration with the right outfit : Japanese or Western clothing?

-4. Recording the Shichi-Go-San celebration through photography : studio photography vs. on-site photography
+4. Recording Shichi-Go-San through photography : Studio photography vs. on-site photography

-5. Create a Shichi-Go-San look with hairstyles and makeup - Use professional advice
+5. Create a Shichi-Go-San look with hairstyles and makeup – Get professional advice

-7. Average amount of money for celebration and Shichi-Go-San gift - How to choose the amount and gift
+7. Average amount of money and Shichi-Go-San gifts - How to choose the amount and gift

-8. Preparation for prayer and necessities for Shichi-Go-San ~ Items you need to bring on the day ~
+8. Preparation for prayer and Shichi-Go-San essentials - What you need to bring on the day

-9. The origin and enjoyment of Shichigosan Sentose-ame ~Traditional celebration item~
+9. The origin and enjoyment of Shichigosan Sentose Ame ~Traditional celebratory item~

 10. How to make your Shichi-Go-San dinner party a success : Tips for choosing a restaurant